MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 [Web App for Containers][3] provides an easy on-ramp for developers to take advantage of the fully managed Azure App Service platform, but who also want a single deployable artifact containing an app and all of its dependencies.
 Containerized web apps on Azure App Service can scale as needed and use streamlined CI/CD workflows with Docker Hub, Azure Container Registry, and GitHub.
 For an example, see [Containerized Python web app on Azure App Service][4].

 [Azure Container Apps (ACA)][5] is a fully managed serverless container service for containers.
 Container Apps provides many application-specific concepts on top of containers, including certificates, revisions, scale, and environments.
 Container Apps are a good for web applications including web sites and web APIs.
-For an example, see …
+For an example, see [Deploy a Flask or FastPI web app on Azure Container Apps][52].

 [Azure Container Instances (ACI)][6] is a serverless offering, billed on consumption rather than provisioned resources.
 Concepts like scale, load balancing, and certificates aren't provided with ACI containers, and ACI is a lower-level "building block" option compared to ACA.
 For an example, see the tutorial [Create a container image for deployment to Azure Container Instances][7].
 The tutorial isn't Python-specific, but the concepts show apply to all languages.